AgileHubAssociation/PeakIT-003-terraform/3-docker-compose/readme.md

 ### Running example
-* docker-compose build aws-infra
+* docker-compose build infra
-* docker-compose run aws-infra
+* docker-compose run infra

 ### Terraform
 * From AWS Account create an IAM User with no permissions